abagh0703/paris-app-front-end/README.md

 ```
 After doing this, Expo will generate a QR code in your terminal.
 You'll need to download the Expo app and scan the QR code to access the app.

+## Updating Expo
+Expo drops support for older versions of expo quickly, so if Expo isn't working then simply run `yanr upgrade expo --latest`